bradenhc-osu/cs-340-activity-1/README.md

      ![Designer Window Example](https://user-images.githubusercontent.com/39965401/65824318-dbbb7280-e21b-11e9-88ad-62e7bd6d5b81.png)

-   - After linking the tables, insert two new records into the `Catalog` table.
+   - **After linking the tables**, insert two new records into the `Catalog` table.

 1. From the root of this repository (where you downloaded the files):
-   - Install the required dependencies - `npm install`
+   - Install the required dependencies and start the server

-   - Start the server - `npm start`
+         $ npm install
+         $ npm start

-   - If you are using the ENGR servers, you may need to modify the `PORT` environment variable for the server to start properly.
-To do so, simply run   the following commands from the terminal on the Flip server, replacing `<port_number>` with the port you wish to use (a number between 2000 and   65535):
+      > If you are using the ENGR servers, you may need to modify the `PORT` environment variable for the server to start properly.
+To do so, simply run   the following commands from the terminal on the Flip server, replacing `<port_number>` with the port you wish to use (a number between 2000 and   65535).
+You also will want to enter a `bash` shell before running your commands.
+Do the following:
+      >

-         $ bash
+      >     $ bash
+      >     $ npm install
-         $ PORT=<port_number> npm start
+      >     $ PORT=<port_number> npm start

 1. Visit the server address from your browser.
 Replace `PORT` in the URLs below with the port number you used (default of 3000):
    - If you are running this locally (on your own PC, not the Flip server), use `http://localhost:PORT/suppliers`